andela-technology/qualified-docs/content/for-teams/reviewing/report-cards.md

 These sections are hidden by default on the Report Card tab, but are enabled on the [portfolio](#portfolio) tab.

 #### Reviewer Score Cards
 This area displays the aggregate score of each score card configured for the challenge.
-All reviewers ratings are averaged without any weighting between reviewers.
+All reviewers' ratings are averaged without any weighting between reviewers.

 #### Opinions & Feedback
 This area displays each reviewer's opinion, and their specific score card ratings.
 If any feedback was provided, that will also be shown.